nutgram/nutgram/docs/configuration/laravel.md

 # Laravel Integration

-If you are using the Laravel framework, much of the setup is handled automatically by the framework.
+If you are using the Laravel framework, much of the setup is handled automatically for you.
+First, you should install the package via composer as usual (see [the installation page](installation.md#composer))

 In you `.env` file, you should only define the `TELEGRAM_TOKEN` var, that's it!

 ```bash
 TELEGRAM_TOKEN="api-telegram-token"